gvnn3/conductor/IMPROVEMENTS_SUMMARY.md

   - Scans individual files or entire directories
 - **All 9 tests pass** validating the security scanner

+### 10. Achieved 100% Coverage for retval.py with Code Improvements
+- **Simplified the code** instead of just adding tests for edge cases
+- **Added type validation** in constructor (code must be int, message must be string)
+- **Removed unnecessary complexity**:
+  - No more type conversion attempts
+  - No more fallback error handling
+  - Clean, simple send() method
+- **Better tests** that validate the contract, not edge cases
+- **Result**: 100% coverage with cleaner, more maintainable code

 ## Future Recommendations

 ### High Priority